Vinyl Record

 Available from Kilmorna Collection in Listowel.

 Buyer notes: 2024 LP, currently available from the Kilmorna Collection vinyl shelf.
-Pay for pickup in Listowel or ship within Ireland for EUR 5.50.
+Pay for pickup in Listowel, ship within Ireland from EUR 5.95 per record or outside Ireland from EUR 12.00 per record.

 Listed as an LP mixtape-style release.
 If you’re collecting Future on vinyl, this one’s a smart pickup for the shelf: current-era material with a cohesive vibe, and a tracklist that’s built for flipping sides without losing intensity.
 With one in stock, it’s the kind of title that can vanish quickly once word spreads locally.